TeachBooks/mirror_mude_book/book/sandbox/1-7-continuous/GOF.md

 ## Graphical methods

 GOF graphical methods are useful tools to have a first intuition of how different models are performing and confirm the results of other quantitative analysis.
-Here, you are introduce to three techniques: (1) Log-scale, (2) QQ-plot, and (3) Probability plot.
+Here, you are introduce to three techniques: (1) QQ-plot, (2) Log-scale, and (3) Probability plot.

-### Log-scale

-aaa

 ### QQ-plot